You are here

 Global Migration Podcast

-The UBC Centre for Migration Studies has a new podcast series entitled "Global Migration: COVID-19 and Beyond.”
-Exploring migration during the time of COVID-19, the series brings together a diverse array of experts to discuss the many ways the outbreak of the novel coronavirus is transforming global migration.
-With guests that include UBC Migration faculty and graduate students as well as community organizers, policy analysts and practitioners, each episode explores a different theme, from the pandemic’s impact on international education, temporary foreign workers and critical supply chains to immigrant services and the legal implications of closed borders for asylum seekers and refugees.
-Season 1 of the series runs from May 2020 to August 2020.
+Season 1, entitled "COVID-19 and beyond" brings together a diverse array of experts to discuss the many ways the outbreak of the novel coronavirus is transforming global migration.
+With guests that include UBC Migration faculty and graduate students as well as community organizers, policy analysts and settlement sector practitioners, each episode explores a different theme, from the pandemic’s impact on international education, temporary foreign workers and critical supply chains to immigrant services and the legal implications of closed borders for asylum seekers and refugees.
+Season 1 of the series ran from May 2020 to August 2020.